 Students may be eligible for a Subsidized or Unsubsidized Direct Loan through the Federal Government.
 However, we encourage you to borrow only what is absolutely necessary.
 Take the time now to ask questions and make the right decision about borrowing money to pay for school.
 The MiraCosta Financial Aid Office does not participate in certifying alternative/private education bank loans or Parent Plus loans.

-All students (new and current) must complete matriculation in order to qualify for priority enrollment.
-Matriculation gets you off to a great start on your college career and leads to higher student success.
-Matriculation has four parts: assessments, orientation, advisement and education planning.
-The easiest way to take yourself through all the steps for matriculation is to log in to your SURF Account and use the Matriculation Activity Guide.
+All students (new and current) are encouraged to complete Spartan Prep.
+Completing Spartan Prep gets you off to a great start on your college career and can help students qualify for priority registration.
+Spartan Prep is an online guide for you to complete Online Orientation and Advisement, and an example First Semester Education Plan.
+The easiest way to take yourself through all the steps for Spartan Prep is to log on to your SURF Account and click on the Spartan Prep tile.